-“Brilliant brunch spot with an array of Middle Eastern dishes, British breakfast options and meze delights made with quality ingredients at reasonably prices,” Homegirl London
+“Brilliant brunch spot with an array of Middle Eastern dishes, British breakfast options and meze delights made with quality ingredients at reasonable prices,” Homegirl London

 Cafe Z Bar Menu

-I’ve eaten at this restaurant a few times now and have always enjoyed the food which is tasty and good value for money.
-They use free range ingredients which is great.
+I’ve eaten at this restaurant a few times now and have always enjoyed the food which is a tasty and good value for money.
+They use free-range ingredients which is great.
 It’s a fantastic place to brunch with a bunch of friends because they have an extensive menu.
-The dishes include plenty of vegetarian options as well which kept me happy.
+The dishes include plenty of vegetarian options as well, which kept me happy.
 I’ll start with the Middle Eastern speciality breakfasts.
 Menemem is scrambled eggs mixed with added ingredients like tomatoes, peppers, spinach, hot chilli, feta, minced beef, Turkish sausage or bacon.
 The egg is cooked with the ingredients in a big silver pan which is brought to your table with bread.
-There are eight variations including vegetarian options.
+There are eight variations, including vegetarian options.
 We tried a veggie version with tomatoes, peppers, spinach and feta which was filling and tasty.

-Or you might want to try Yumurta which is Middle Eastern bread cooked with toppings so it’s a bit like a breakfast pizza.
-Essentially it’s fried eggs plus a selection of herbs, peppers, tomatoes, onions, spinach, feta, Halloumi, Turkish sausage, bacon, etc. They have seven variations.
+Or you might want to try Yumurta, which is Middle Eastern bread cooked with toppings, so it’s a bit like a breakfast pizza.
+Mostly it’s fried eggs plus a selection of herbs, peppers, tomatoes, onions, spinach, feta, Halloumi, Turkish sausage, bacon, etc. They have seven variations.
 We tried a veggie version which made a nice change from the breakfast norm.
-We forgot to ask for our eggs well done so they kindly took this back and re-did the eggs for us.
+We forgot to ask for our eggs well done, so they kindly took this back and re-did the eggs for us.
 I’m telling you that because this picture doesn’t do the original dish justice, it looked much better when they first brought it to our table.

 Vegetarian Yumurta (with eggs well done)

 You have a choice of seven set breakfasts with meat or veggie versions.
-These include egg, bacon, Turkish sausage, veggie sausage, bubble, mushrooms, beans, chips, halloumi, feta, etc. If you have something particular in mind you can always create your own breakfast.
-If that’s not enough, there is more.
-You can go for more up market sourdough, poached eggs, avocado or chorizo combinations instead.
+These include egg, bacon, Turkish sausage, veggie sausage, bubble, mushrooms, beans, chips, halloumi, feta, etc. If you have something particular in mind, you can always create your breakfast.
 Porridge, granola and pancakes are also featured.
-So you see, they really do have everything you could possibly want for breakfast.
+So you see, they do have everything you could want for breakfast.

 If you fancy something else, they have a wide range of sandwiches or wraps.
-The burgers are also very good; beef, chorizo or chicken.
+The burgers are also delicious; beef, chorizo or chicken.
 I’ve tried the two veggie burgers, the falafel and the halloumi which are were excellent.
-They come with a side of chips and onion rings so it’s quite substantial.
+They come with a side of chips and onion rings, so it’s quite substantial.

 Vegetarian Halloumi Burger with Fries and Onion Rings